“…Turn inward love, and listen,

-As I always say, your life has irreversibly changed when you receive the IBD diagnosis.
+As I always say, your life has irreversibly changed when you receive the ulcerative colitis diagnosis.

 How it changes is still ultimately up to you.

 If you’ve made it this far and this blog post has resonated with you, let me know in the comments.
-What has your experience been with these esoteric and enigmatic topics?
+What has your experience been with these esoteric and enigmatic topics relative to UC?

 Reading, Watching and Listening